top of page

 Here’s the liberating truth

 You are not alone!
 We all procrastinate in some way or another.
-A study shows that the problem can be proven in students and in the work-space.
+A study shows that the problem can be proven in students and in the workplace.
 One of the most exasperating problems in today’s world is that we get thrown all the work and information.
 The world is constantly changing and evolving, today’s great idea may not be tomorrow’s success.
-That leaves us feeling baffled and disabled to deal with life.
+That leaves us feeling baffled and unable to deal with life.

 We are so good at avoiding the negative emotions associated with work and dealing with anxiety or stress that comes with the effort of undertaking big tasks or the fear of being able to meet tough deadlines.
 This sort of temporary feeling of escaping negative emotions can promote procrastination in many ways by making us abstain from getting started on a task in the first place.